Technology Tales

 Update 2:

-I can now verify that the comand quoted above works for me.
-Of course, it would better to find a permanent fix and even better for the behaviour never to occur at all but any fix is better than none whatsoever.
+I can now verify that the command quoted above works for me.
+Of course, it would better to find a permanent fix and even better for the behaviour never to occur at all.
+For now, though, any fix is better than none whatsoever.

 Do I still need serial numbers?